PRX/labs.prx.org/_posts/2014-09-23-hubot-weather-forecasts.markdown

 The most straightforward data to handle coming out of the API is a data set of entirely precipitation-free data points.
 The first thing I do with the data is add up the forecasted intensity of precipitation for every minute.
 If that total is 0 we can be reasonably sure that it won't be raining for at least an hour.

 If the weather looks clear, I look at the data point stored in the brain; if that data point was *not* clear weather, it means the last message sent to chat was about rain, so it would be nice to alert everyone that the weather has cleared up.
-If the data point in the brain was clear weather, since everyone already knows it's nice out.
+If the data point in the brain was clear weather nothing is sent, since everyone already knows it's nice out.

 ##### Red skies in the morning